 - The advantages and disadvantages of certain trusts and wills.

-- How to give to support your church and to start new churches.
+- How to support your church and/or start new churches.

 - How to avoid losing your assets to nursing home costs.